QinghuaWang-sysu/Phylotranscriptomics-of-groupers/README.md

 Phylogenetic trees of family Epinephelidae were reconstructed using two different dataset types (nucleotide and amino acid), five distinct phylogenetic inference methods (ML, BI, MSC, NJ, and ME), and two gene integration strategies (concatenation and coalescence).

 ### 4.1.
 Phylogenetic analyses using two different dataset types
+#### 4.1.1 Obtaining the corresponding nucleotide CDS
-#### 4.1.1 The corresponding nucleotide CDS were obtained and aligned using PAL2NAL v.14.0 against the amino acids of orthologs.
+The corresponding nucleotide CDS were obtained and aligned using PAL2NAL v.14.0 against the amino acids of orthologs.
 ```
 ## For 32 Epinephelidae species
 # mkdir Single_Copy_Orthologue_Sequences